springfall2008/batpred/docs/caution.md

 - Keep calculate export during charge off
 - Set metric battery cycle to a small non-zero value e.g. 0.5
-- Ensure inverter losses are set to a representiative value
+- Ensure inverter losses are set to a representative value

 **Avoid using balance inverters which can make register changes one or twice a minute unless you are sure this is not an issue**